silinternational/cover-api/README.md

 #### SAML Identity Provider

-Fill in the correct values in the RISKMAN_SAML_* variables as appropriate for your own SAML IDP
+Fill in the correct values in the SAML_* variables as appropriate for your own SAML IDP

 ### Troubleshooting